Blue River, Colorado

-The Town of Blue River is a Statutory Town located in Summit County, Colorado, United States.
-The town population was 877 at the 2020 United States Census.
-The town is located in the Blue River Valley and is a part of Breckenridge, CO Micropolitan Statistical Area.
+Blue River is a statutory town located along the Blue River in Summit County, Colorado, United States.
+The town population was 877 at the 2020 United States census.
+The town is located in the Blue River Valley along Colorado State Highway 9.

+History

+The Town of Blue River was incorporated in 1964.
+Blue River postal addresses are served by the Breckenridge, Colorado post office (ZIP code 80424).